Step Up And Step Down Transformers & Their Uses!

 How Does A Step-Up Transformer Increase Voltage?

-A step-up transformer increases voltage through the principle of electromagnetic induction.
-When an alternating current (AC) flows through the primary coil of the transformer, it generates a constantly changing magnetic field.
-This magnetic field, in turn, induces a voltage in the secondary coil.
+When an alternating current (AC) flows through the primary coil of a transformer, it creates a changing magnetic field.
+This magnetic field then induces a voltage in the secondary coil.

 Does Step-Up Transformer Increase The Power?